tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_units.md

 ## Quantity file syntax

-Defing quantities is recommended, but currently optional for backward compatibility reasons.
+Defining quantities is recommended, but currently optional for backward compatibility reasons.
 If tooling supports quantity files it can verify that all units provided in unit files use defined quantities.
+For the VSS standard catalog it is required that matching quantities have been defined for all units.

 ```